• Call Contact

 The Bank of England, one of the most influential entities in the global gold market, succinctly explained why central banks hold physical gold:

-• it is the ultimate store of value
+• It is the ultimate store of value

-• to diversify their holdings of currencies and other reserve assets
+• To diversify their holdings of currencies and other reserve assets

-• in case gold resumes a central role in the international monetary system
+• In case gold resumes a central role in the international monetary system

 The Bank of England further stated: